 Field-hunting tip

-Look in mercury-bearing hydrothermal deposits and bituminous shales country — that is the host setting where idrialite typically forms.
+Look in mercury-bearing hydrothermal deposits and bituminous shales country, the host setting where idrialite typically forms.
 If you start seeing cinnabar, mercury, pyrite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.